elfatairy/Portfolio-v2/src/assets/showcases/dynamic-gridline.md

 ### Challenge 1: Performance

-My initial approach was to position the grid items with CSS and track the X and Y positions with a react state.
+My initial approach was to position the grid items with CSS and track the X and Y positions with React state.
 While this worked initially, I quickly realized it wouldn't scale.
 In a collaborative environment like IdeaWall, imagine dozens of sticky notes that all need to be repositioned and scaled with every grid movement, each triggering state updates and re-renders.

 After researching performance-optimized animation libraries, I chose Framer Motion (now Motion.dev) because of its hybrid approach—combining CSS animations with JavaScript's `requestAnimationFrame` to efficiently animate between states without triggering React re-renders.

 ### Challenge 2: Component Architecture

 Grid items needed to know about the grid container's state (zoom level, pan position) to position themselves correctly.
-So I implemented the [Compound Pattern](https://www.patterns.dev/react/compound-pattern/) using Context API.
+So I implemented the [Compound Pattern](https://www.patterns.dev/react/compound-pattern/) using the Context API.
 The grid container provides its state through context, and grid items consume this state to calculate their correct positions.
 This approach ensures tight coupling between the grid and its items.

 ```tsx
 // Simplified example of the compound component pattern